thunderrabbit/barefoot_rob/content/books/slow-down/0110-slow-down.md

 My friend Klaus mentioned that the completion of the project necessitates the death of an identity.
 There's a grieving process required because there was so much energy put into this project that is now completed so now there's no role for that identity anymore.

 Take your time to grieve.
-It took me fully 10 days before I could figure out how to even really get out of bed.
-I mean I went to work and stuff but I was a proverbial Michelle of my former self unless I was specifically talking about the walk.
+After my walk across Japan, it took me fully 10 days before I could figure out how to even really get out of bed.
+I mean I went to work and stuff but I was a proverbial shell of my former self unless I was specifically talking about the walk.

 I was shocked at how difficult it was to come back.